Science fiction on television: Animation in live-action

 In recent years as technology has improved, this has become more common, notably since the development of the Massive software application permits producers to include hordes of non-human characters to storm a city or space station.
 The robotic Cylons in the new version of Battlestar Galactica are usually animated characters, while the Asgard in Stargate SG-1 are animated when they are shown walking around or more than one is on screen at once.

 Science fiction television economics and distribution

 In general, science fiction series are subject to the same financial constraints as other television shows.
 However, high production costs increase the financial risk, while limited audiences further complicate the business case for continuing production.
-Star Trek was the first television series to cost more than $100,000 per episode, while Star Trek: The Next Generation was the first to cost more than $1 million per episode.
+Star Trek had a per episode budget of $175,000-$190,000, while Star Trek: The Next Generation had a $1.3 million budget per episode - one of the highest at the time.